 - Women’s Health Services.

 QIP is also a government approved provider of accreditation services under multiple standards and frameworks.
-These include the Australian Service Excellence Standards (ASES), Human Services Standards, Victoria, and the Early Childhood Intervention (ECI) Standards, Victoria.
+These include the Australian Service Excellence Standards (ASES) and Human Services Standards, Victoria..
+As a Quality Auditor under the NDIS Quality and Safeguards Commission (the NDIS Commission), QIP supports disability service providers to achieve certification and verification against the NDIS Practice Standards and Quality Indicators (NDIS Practice Standards).

 Part of the AGPAL Group of Companies, QIP’s parent company – AGPAL, accredits a number of rural and remote general practices across all Australian states and territories.
 Learn more about AGPAL’s accreditation offerings.